SPDEs with $\alpha$-stable L\'evy noise: a random field approach: Introduction

 where $\widehat{N}(B \times \cdot)=N(B \times \cdot)-|B| \nu_{\alpha}(\cdot)$ is the compensated process and $\mu$ is a constant (specified by Lemma \ref{Y(B)param} below).
 Here, $\cB_{b}(\bR_{+} \times \bR^d)$ is the class of bounded Borel sets in $\bR_{+} \times \bR^d$ and $|B|$ is the Lebesque measure of $B$.

 As the term on the right-hand side of (\ref{def-sol}) is a stochastic integral with respect to $Z$, such an integral should be constructed first.
-Due to the poor integrability properties of the measure $\nu_{\alpha}$, this cannot be done directly from (\ref{represent-Z}), using integration with respect to $N$ and $\widehat{N}$.
 Our construction of the integral is an extension to random fields of the construction provided by Gin\'e and Marcus in \cite{GM83} in the case of an $\alpha$-stable L\'evy process $\{Z(t)\}_{t \in [0,1]}$.
 Unlike these authors, we do not assume that the measure $\nu_{\alpha}$ is symmetric.

 Since any L\'evy noise is related to a PRM, in a broad sense, one could say that this problem originates in It\^o's papers \cite{ito44} and \cite{ito46} regarding the stochastic integral with respect to a Poisson noise.
 SPDEs driven by a compensated PRM were considered for the first time in \cite{kallianpur-et-al94}, using the approach based on Hilbert-space-valued solutions.
 This study was motivated by an application to neurophysiology leading to the cable equation.
 In the case of the heat equation, a similar problem was considered in \cite{AWZ98}, \cite{bie98} and \cite{applebaum-wu00} using the approach based on random-field solutions.
 One of the results of \cite{bie98} shows that the heat equation: